MJx0/AndKittyInjector/README.md

   --delay <micros>        Delay injection by this many microseconds.
   --timeout <ms>          Timeout for ptrace remote calls, in milliseconds.
   --memfd                 Use memfd-backed dlopen (Bypasses SELinux path restrictions).
+  --memfd-name <name>     Custom name for the memfd instead of a random one.
+Requires --memfd.
   --free                  Unload the library after its entry point returns.
   --hide                  Remove the lib's soinfo from solist/sonext, remap its segments to
                            anonymous memory, and randomize its ELF header.